FA5I/picta-docs/pages/getting_started/first_chart.md

 chart.plotInline
 ```

-### 4. Admire the Result
+### 2. Admire The Result

 Your chart should like something below:

 ![first_chart](images/first_chart/first_chart.png)

 Congratulations!
 You have created your first chart using Picta.
+The rest of the documentation will go into more detail about configuration and common examples.